 Your personal credit score can make or break your chances of qualifying for the right business loan.
 Traditional lenders restrict funding access to those with scores at or above a given minimum, while fintech lenders generally offer options to all credit profiles.
 But what’s the required minimum credit score for a small business loan?

-While credit score is far from the only requirement when you apply for a loan—and you can qualify with a score on the lower side—it’s important to be aware of your score, and what that means to lenders.
+While credit score is far from the only requirement when you apply for a loan—and you can qualify with a score on the lower side—it’s important to be aware of your score and what that means to lenders.

 The minimum credit score for a small business loan depends on the lender and the type of loan for which you apply.
-Lenders set their own minimums, in addition to other requirements.
+Lenders set their own minimums in addition to other requirements.
 Traditional lenders explore all the financial details of your business before granting approval, while fintech lenders have a more streamlined process.
+Minimums can vary based on goals, financials, industry type, the requested loan amount, and countless other details.
+In general, though, this is what you can expect when comparing the minimum credit scores for business loans:- Banks and credit unions: At least 680; some will consider scores as low as 650, but 700 is the preferred minimum

 - SBA lenders: 620 to 680; requirements vary by loan program